 Giants of the Galapagos

-As part of our Darwin 200 celebrations, ZSL London Zoo opened 'Giants of the Galapagos', home to our three magnificent Galapagos tortoises - Dirk, Dolores and Dolly.
+- As part of our Darwin 200 celebrations, ZSL London Zoo opened 'Giants of the Galapagos', home to our three magnificent Galapagos tortoises - Dirk, Dolly, Dolores, Polly and Priscilla *

 Galapagos tortoises are the largest tortoises in the world.
 They can live for over 150 years and they carry around huge, bony shells that they can hide inside if they feel threatened.

 Sadly, despite their size they are gentle giants, and over the last few hundred years they haven't been too good at fending off predators.

 Did you know?